How to change AD DS Connector account in Azure AD Connect? After creating an AD…

 Note: Users will not get a notification to set up MFA or MFA authorization if they are at the locations which are excluded from MFA.
 In this example, the Head Office and the Branch Office.

 Below is an example of how it looks when a user signs in to Office 365 portal after configuring Azure AD Conditional Access based MFA.

-The user will now use the instruction that you provided to set up MFA.
+The user will now use the instructions you provided to set up MFA.